cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 If you're looking for some help deploying your app, I've been a long time customer of [Hatchbox](https://hatchbox.io/){:target="_blank"} and can't recommend them enough.

-With your Action Mailbox app ready to go, let's start adding the configs needed for Postmark.
+With your Action Mailbox app ready to go, let's start adding the configuration needed for Postmark.

 [Rails Guide -